sumeetteemus/spring-boot-examples/employee-api/README.md

 > docker inspect image_id/image_name	(To get all details of a particular image)
 Note: If code has been changes, when code is developed/tested locally.
 Then image is build and push again with same tag.
 Other developer needs to take a pull of this image
+Expose means exposing outside of container but inside docker only.
+-p means exposing outside dockers.
+Both means everywhere.
+Using CMD, we need bash then we can invoke java but using ENTRYPOINT it does all.